 What if I can’t find an employer in order to study the apprenticeship course?

-You can study a full-time qualification – often the full-time course in the same subject covers the technical elements included in the apprenticeship framework.
+You can study a full-time qualification – often the full-time course in the same subject covers the technical elements included in the apprenticeship.
 You could then look to apply for an apprenticeship when one becomes available or you may decide to continue with the full-time route before entering employment.

 How many days of the week will I be in College?